JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-dependencies.md

    ![Synchronize the Gradle files](gradle-sync.png)

-4. In `shared/src/commonMain/kotlin`, create a new file `NewYear.kt` and update it with a short function that calculates the number of days from today until the new year using the `date-time` date arithmetic:
+4. In `shared/src/commonMain/kotlin`, create a new file `NewYear.kt` in the project folder.
+5. Update the file with a short function that calculates the number of days from today until the New Year using the `date-time` date arithmetic:

    ```kotlin
    import kotlinx.datetime.*